 Major Events of the Revolution (Timeline)

-Faced with bankruptcy, King Louis XVI called the Estates-General, a meeting of representatives from the three estates, to discuss tax reforms.
-When the Third Estate was denied equal representation, they declared themselves the National Assembly, pledging to draft a new constitution.
+King Louis XVI, facing bankruptcy, convened a meeting of representatives from the three estates, known as the Estates-General, to discuss tax reform.
+When equal representation for the Third Estate was rejected, they declared themselves the National Assembly, promising to draft a new constitution.

 The Fall of the Monarchy (1791–1792)

-Despite attempts at constitutional monarchy, tensions grew.
-In 1791, King Louis XVI attempted to flee France but was captured.
-By 1792, the monarchy was abolished, and France was declared a republic.
+There was even an attempt to establish a constitutional monarchy, but public discontent and unrest grew.
+In 1791, King Louis XVI attempted to flee France, but he was captured.
+At that point, the power of the people increased.
+By 1792, the monarchy was officially abolished, and France was declared a republic.
+This is regarded as an important moment in elevating the power and freedom of the people.

 The Reign of Terror (1793–1794)

-Led by Maximilien Robespierre and the radical Jacobins, the Reign of Terror was a period of intense political violence.
-What began as a quest for bread and political inclusion transformed into a movement that permanently reshaped the course of world history.
-Revolutionary tribunals targeted anyone suspected of opposing the revolution.
+The radical Jacobins led by Maximilien Robespierre launched a period of severe political repression.
+What began as an inquiry into food and political matters turned into an enterprise that permanently reshaped the course of world history.
+Anyone suspected of opposing the revolution was targeted by the revolutionary tribunal.

 The Rise of Napoleon Bonaparte (1799)